uselagoon/lagoon-sync/README.md

 # Useful things
 ## Updating lagoon-sync

-It's possible to safely update your lagoon-sync binary by running the `$ lagoon-sync selfUpdate` command.
+It's possible to safely perform a cross-platform update of your lagoon-sync binary by running the `$ lagoon-sync selfUpdate` command.
+This will look for the latest release, then download the corresponding checksum and signature of the executable on GitHub, and verify its interity and authenticity before it performs the update.
+The binary used to perform the update will then replace itself (if succcssful) to the new version.
+If an error occurs then the update will roll-back to the previous stable version.

 ```
 $ lagoon-sync selfUpdate